Codeception/Codeception/docs/11-codecoverage.md

 ### Configuration

-To enable global codecoverge put these lines to the global configuration file `codeception.yml`:
+To enable codecoverge put these lines to the global configuration file `codeception.yml`:

 ```
 coverage: